dasch-swiss/dsp-api/docs/03-endpoints/api-v2/reading-and-searching-resources.md

 ## Get a Graph of Resources

-Knora can return a graph of connections between resources, e.g. for generating a network diagram.
+DSP can return a graph of connections between resources, e.g. for generating a network diagram.

 ```